Just a little different

 - In Guild Wars Nightfall, djinn appear in a number of locations, some as allies, some as creatures to fight.

 - World of Warcraft's Cataclysm expansion introduced Djinn into the game as powerful air elementals serving under Al'Akir the Windlord, a servant of the evil Deathwing.
 Most of them appear in Uldum (a Fantasy Counterpart Culture of Ancient Egypt) and the Skywall (the Elemental Plane of Air), and they fittingly have a very Middle Eastern motif.
+They don't grant wishes, and are quite hostile to the player characters (being loyal servants of the Old Gods).

 - The Genies from the The Sims are the standard "genie in the lamp" wish granters, but are not very competent.
 When you wish for money, you could either get free cash or a pile of bills.
 Wishing for "water" could give you a hot tub, or flood the house.
 Wishing for fire could heat up your social life... or burn your house down.
+They're more competent in the sequels, and are even playable in the third game.
+How do you make them playable?
+Wish them free, of course.

 - This strip of The Non-Adventures of Wonderella parodies the disconnect between the original djinni myths and the American pop-culture genie.